 Each year the reserves level will be established from the operational plan set each year.

-1/ Operating & Office Expenses – The previous Echoes of Service fund was designated the General Office Expenses Fund.
-This fund is used to finance the total operating expenses of the charity (excluding Gifts and allocations).
+1 Operating & Office Expenses: This fund is used to finance the total operating expenses of the charity (excluding gifts and allocations).
 Income to this fund is from direct gifts, legacy income and any investment income received.

-2/ Discretionary Allocation – Mission Workers. – This would equate to the Mission Worker fund which covers DPG allocation, fellowship Gifts, annual fellowship gifts and key worker gifts.
+2 Discretionary Allocation to Mission Partners: This is the Mission Partner fund which covers DPG allocation, fellowship gifts, annual fellowship gifts and key worker gifts.

-The majority of income for this fund will come from legacies and is used to distribute funds to Mission Workers on the DPG.
+The majority of income for this fund will come from legacies and is used to distribute funds to Mission Partners on the DPG.

-4/ Disaster and Poverty Relief – This fund combines the Relief and Poverty funds which were operated separately for Echoes of Service.
-These allowed the Trustees to react to short term rapid responses to immediate crises whether disaster, e.g. earthquake, situations of real hardship, humanitarian needs or poverty relief.
-Normally this fund is build up by designated gifts from churches and individuals.
+3 Disaster & Poverty Relief: This fund allows the Trustees to react to short term rapid responses to immediate crises whether disaster, e.g. natural disasters, war, and other humanitarian needs and poverty relief.
+Normally this fund is built up by designated gifts from churches and individuals.

-Level to be held – 2 years equivalent allocation is retained as a reserve
+Level to be held: two years equivalent allocation is retained as a reserve.

-6/ Capital Requirements – In the past this fund was used for the upkeep and renewal of IT and premises requirements for the coming year.
-In future, we will allocate an expected budget from revenue for normal IT/equipment purchases each year as part of the planning process.
-Going forward, this fund will be used for the purposes of capital projects expected in the future.
-For example, we will be looking to replace our Exchequer system for Echoes International in 2019.
-This fund will be used to plan and execute these capital type projects.
-The reserve will also be used to allow for unexpected costs – items which are not detailed in the financial plan but are mandatory.
-An example of this would be Legal & Regulatory changes.
+5 Capital Requirements: This fund will be used to plan and execute capital projects.
+The reserve will also be used to allow for unexpected costs, i.e. items which are not detailed in the financial plan but are mandatory.
+An example of this would be legal and regulatory changes.
 Funding will come from internal transfers from the general fund and planning process.